The Importance of Tourism

 Fast Facts about Saskatchewan's Tourism Industry

-- There were 64,700 tourism-related jobs in the province in August 2015.
+- There were more than 67,000 tourism-related jobs in the province in August 2017.
 This is over 10 per cent of the current working population.
 Tourism offers employment to youth and residents of rural and northern communities.
 This is more than twice as many people as the mining and oil and gas sectors combined, and almost twice as many as the manufacturing sector.

 - Seven out of 10 workers got their first job in the tourism industry.